-According to the STATE LAW ON SCHOOL ATTENDANCE (70-10-105) it is unlawful for a parent of a child ages 5 to 18 to neglect or refuse to cause or compel such child to attend some school and comply with its rules.
+According to the STATE LAW ON SCHOOL ATTENDANCE (70-10-105) it is unlawful for a parent of a child age 5 to 18 to neglect or refuse to cause or compel such child to attend some school and comply with its rules.
 Failure to do so can result in court action.
+It is also unlawful for a child over age 16 and under the age of 18 to refuse to attend some school and comply with its rules unless he/she has completed 4 years of high school or has signed an attendance waiver.
+Such waivers are only granted in extreme cases.

 Good attendance is essential to success in school.
-Poor attendance habits create problems at school, and at home.
+Poor attendance habits create problems at school, at home, as well as in future employment opportunities.
 Therefore, as established by local board policy, students entering the school system during a semester will be required to provide an attendance record from their previous school to be applied to this policy.